SCOPE OF THIS CHAPTER

 Social workers, Virtual School Heads and Independent Reviewing Officers (IROs), school admission officers and Special Educational Needs departments should work together to ensure that - except in an emergency - appropriate education provision for a child is arranged at the same time as a care placement.

-Governing bodies should ensure that appropriate staff have the information they need in relation to a child's Looked After legal status (whether they are looked after under voluntary arrangements with consent of parents or on an interim or full Care Order), and contact arrangements with birth parents or those with Parental Responsibility.
-They should also have information about the child's care arrangements and the levels of authority delegated to the carer.
-The designated safeguarding lead, through the Designated Teacher for Looked After and Previously Looked After children, should have details of the child's social worker and the name of the Virtual School Head.
+Governing bodies should ensure that appropriate staff have the information they need in relation to a child's Looked After legal status.
+The designated Safeguarding Lead, through the Designated Teacher for Looked After and Previously Looked After Children, should have details of the child's social worker and the name of the Virtual School Head.

 A Previously Looked After Child potentially remains vulnerable, and all staff should have the skills, knowledge and understanding to keep Previously Looked After Children safe.
 When dealing with Children in Care and Previously Looked After Children, it is important that all agencies work together and prompt action is taken on concerns to safeguard these children, who are a particularly vulnerable group.